 New Narrative meets you wherever you are in the process.
 Whether you know exactly what the memorial will look like or no idea at all.
 They have done large and small scale memorials.
 One of the large scale events was an 80s themed party.
 It was a celebration that told the deceased’s story, how she lived, loved, and danced.
 They have also done events where the family has requested that all they do on the day of was just walk in, do their thing and walk out.

 View this post on Instagram

 It’s incredible to think that we live these extraordinary lives full of accomplishments, achievements, rule-breaking, and FUN - and go out with the traditional services.
 The quote from Dayna West was recently featured in a @washingtonpost article.
 Dayna spoke highly of her father’s Celebration, aptly titled, #memorialapalooza While the options for a funeral, memorial, or Celebration of Life are all out there - and equally meaningful - it can be incredibly empowering to design an event that reflects an extraordinary life lived.
 We’re ready to help you create a New Narrative and help your family break the ‘rules’ of the modern-day funeral service. #newnarrativememorials

-“That’s the best part of what I do and what makes what why I think I’m I’m really good at it is because I can come into any situation and kind of pick up that vibe and that the nuance of however your family is and who is planning and just kind of take it from there.
-It’s also great to have a planner just in case.
-You think you can do it all on your own, but at the 11th hour if you can’t.
+“That's the best part of what I do.
+I can come into any situation and pick up that vibe and nuance of however your family is.
+Also, who is planning from the get go.
+Then take it from there.
+It's also great to have a planner just in case.
+You think you can do it all on your own, but at the 11th hour if you can't.
 It’s our job to take some of these tasks away and to help you make the day as easy as possible.”

 What’s in a name?